FAIRDataTeam/github-workflows/README.md

 - [reusing-workflows]
 - [sharing-actions-and-workflows-with-your-organization]

+## Dependent repos

+The following [FAIRDataTeam] repositories depend on the reusable workflows from this repo:

+- [rdf-resource-resolver]
+- [spring-rdf-migration]
+- [spring-security-acl-mongodb]

 ## Example

 An example of a publication workflow that is triggered when a release is created, and re-uses two workflows: